Facts about Iron

 Iron Deficiency Anemia is More Than Being Tired

 Fatigue is a common symptom of iron deficiency anemia.
-In the growing athlete, fatigue from anemia versus fatigue from hard training may be difficult to tease out.In the growing athlete, fatigue from anemia versus fatigue from hard training may be difficult to tease out. #eatlikeachampion #youngathlete Click To Tweet
+In teen athletes, fatigue from anemia versus fatigue from hard training may be difficult to tease out.In the growing athlete, fatigue from anemia versus fatigue from hard training may be difficult to tease out. #eatlikeachampion #youngathlete Click To Tweet

-Other symptoms of anemia include pallor (pale skin), low body temperature and feeling cold, lightheadedness, shortness of breath, restless leg syndrome (an urge to move legs due to discomfort, often occurring at night, something that has been studied in children with ADHD), and chronic infections and colds.
+You may see other symptoms of anemia including pallor (pale skin), low body temperature and feeling cold, lightheadedness, shortness of breath, restless leg syndrome (an urge to move legs due to discomfort, often occurring at night, something that has been studied in children with ADHD), and chronic infections and colds.

 Athletes are at Risk for Iron Deficiency Anemia